gavinvangent/socket-packet/README.md

 ### packetParser

 This function is used when the `data` event is emitted and a packet is extracted to parse the packet to a specified format ...
-The default sends the packet is, as a string:
+The default dispatches the packet as is, as a string:

 ```js
 opts = {